adamzap/landslide/README.md

 Presenter Notes
 ===============
-You can also add presenter notes to each slide.
+You can also add presenter notes to each slide by following the slide content with a heading entitled "Presenter Notes".
 Press the 'p' key to open the presenter view.

 ---